 How to Abuse This Way of Thinking

 Thinking that you are already a millionaire does not mean that you should go out today and buy a new BMW with $900 per month payments.
-That”s more of a middle class mindset.
-Instead, think of yourself like my old boss – as a millionaire that happens to have few resources at the moment, but can rebuild.
+That’s more of a middle-class mindset.
+Instead, think of yourself as if you’re my old boss – as a millionaire that happens to have few resources at the moment, but can rebuild.
 Then buy the BMW in cash.

 How Using this Way of Thinking Might Manifest In Your Daily Life

 - You’ll change your perception of what is “a lot.”
 Suddenly, making $5000 per month seems just as absurd as earning $7 per hour at a fast food place does to you now.